mmitch/gbdt/README.md

    is a git tag from repository.
-Deployments to production need a tag so you can't just deploy arbitrary intermediate states of development (in fact, you can propably trick gbdt into deploying anything that looks like a get rif, e.g. a commit hash, but then that's your problem).
+Deployments to production need a tag so you can't just deploy arbitrary intermediate states of development (in fact, you can propably trick gbdt into deploying anything that looks like a git ref, e.g. a commit hash, but then that's your problem).

 5. Likewise, to deploy a tagged version to staging, use `gbdt stage